kushagrasarathe/fullstack-progress/JavaScript/README.md

 1. variable name should start with letter (can be both uppercase and lowercase), underscore or dollar
 2. name cannot start with a number but after first letter or sign number cab ve used
 3. variable names are case sensitive and thus `kushagra` & `Kushagra` are both two different variables.

+**There are 3 types of variables**

+1. var : value can be changed, not recommended bez its outdated
+2. let : value can be changed
+3. cont : value cannot be changed

 **Variable Declaration**